ddc-java-21/crossfyre/docs/index.md

 * Change the background color of the grid depending on whether the letter is correct or not
 * The user can play previous puzzles of the day by selecting a date
+* Create a LocalDate for each puzzle so that it is flexible depending on your timezone
 * Create animations for when the user gets a word in the crossword correct and/or finishes the game.
 * If user inputs a correct word there will be an audio queue when the animation would play.
 * Leaderboard implementation.